javiergonzalezh/dpp/README.md

 # dpp
-Python package to sample from determinantal point processes
+Python package to sample from determinantal point processes.
+Based on the Matlab code of Alex Kulesza (http://web.eecs.umich.edu/~kulesza/)